Consumer Rights Act 2015: Goods

 Previously, defective goods had to be rejected within a 'reasonable period', but the Act now gives consumers a minimum of 30 days in which they can reject goods that fail to conform to the contract.
+After that period, the consumer has varying rights including the right to repair or replacement, at the seller's election.

 Digital content

+The addition of a chapter covering digital content is considered one of the "most significant" changes in the Act.
 Digital content includes not only content that is supplied for a price, but also freemium software.
-The requirements are identical to those of goods, stated above.
+The requirements are identical to those which apply to goods, stated above.
 The main difference is that there is no right to reject digital content, but rather the remedies include the right to repair or replacement, the right to a price reduction and the right to a refund.
 The trader is now liable for damage caused to a device by supplied digital content where they fail to exercise reasonable care and skill.
 Consumers may also pursue other traditional remedies such as damages and specific performance.

 Services

-Services must be performed with "reasonable care and skill" and also "within a reasonable time".
+Services provided by traders must be performed with "reasonable care and skill", and "within a reasonable time".

 The Act also ensures that any statement a trader makes when a consumer is either deciding to enter into the contract or making a decision about the service after entering into the contract is now a binding contractual term.
 Previously such terms may only have given rise to an action in the tort of misrepresentation but now a claim may be brought for breach of contract.
 This means that a claimant's case will generally be easier to prove and expectation damages may be awarded rather than compensation based on the principle of restitutio ad integrum.

-On top of the usual remedies consumers now also have the right to repeat performance and price reduction.
+On top of the usual remedies consumers now also have the right to repeat performance or (as a fall-back) to a price reduction of an appropriate amount.

 Part 2

 Unfair terms

-The definition of an 'unfair term' remains the same as that originally outlined in the Unfair Contract Terms Act 1977; i.e. a term is unfair if, "contrary to the requirement of good faith, it causes a significant imbalance in the parties’ rights and obligations under the contract to the detriment of the consumer."
+The definition of an 'unfair term' remains the same as that originally outlined in the Unfair Contract Terms Act 1977; i.e. a term is unfair if, "contrary to the requirement of good faith, it causes a significant imbalance in the parties' rights and obligations under the contract to the detriment of the consumer."
 However, terms that express the main subject matter of the contract are not subject to this fairness test, provided that such terms are both transparent and prominent in the contract.

 The Act also adds to the so-called 'grey list' that lists a non-exhaustive range of terms which are, in most cases, likely to be considered unfair by the courts.
 These include: